-And that a tribunal of SIAC - the Special Immigration Appeals Commission - apparently believed Zatiliveter's account concerning what it judged to be an 'enduring' relationship.
+… and that a tribunal of SIAC - the Special Immigration Appeals Commission - apparently believed Katia Zatuliveter's account concerning what it judged to be an 'enduring' relationship between her and Hancock.
 Go figure.

 Hancock's flatmate Bob Russell was another Lib Dem MP. who'd previously taken to boasting about what a tiny, basic flat it was.
 So how, you kind of have to ask yourself, did he not notice that there were three of them living in a poky little flat just off the Old Kent Road for nearly four years?
 Did nobody notice?
 I mean, how?
 What amazing skills of non-observation were involved here?
 Or was it just expedient not to see - a case of lies upon lies, and opportunistic delusion, from many of the people involved?